Pentosan polysulfate sodium (Oral route)

 Uses of This Medicine:

-Pentosan is used to relieve the symptoms of the bladder condition called interstitial cystitis.
+Pentosan polysulfate sodium is used to relieve the symptoms (eg, pain, discomfort) of interstitial cystitis (inflammation of the bladder).

 This medicine is available only with your doctor's prescription.